wir3z/hubitat/owntracks-hubitat/README.md

 For discussion and more information, visit the Hubitat Community <a href="https://community.hubitat.com/t/release-owntracks/130821" target="_blank">[RELEASE] OwnTracks for Hubitat Presence Detection</a>.

 The goal of the integration was to create a central management application for the OwnTracks app.
 Mobile app settings and regions can be modified in the Hubitat app and then sent to the mobile app once they report a location.
 The main app page contains a 'Member Status' table that displays location health of each member.
+The best experience, it is recommended to sign up for a free Google Maps API key to allow for dynamic region configuration and member maps.

 ## Hubitat Installation
 ### Automatic Install